-One of the quickest and easiest ways to play fantasy football, best ball formats change the way the game is played.
+One of the quickest and easiest ways to play fantasy football, best ball changes the way the game is played.
 Here are some tips and strategies for your best ball fantasy leagues for those new to the format or needing a refresher.

 What is a best ball fantasy football league?

-One thing we can all agree on is that draft day is the best day of the year.
-Honestly, it should be a national holiday.
+For anyone who has played fantasy football before, you probably share the same mindset as most — draft day is the best day of the season.
+If you ask me, it should be a national holiday.
 And that is what best ball fantasy football is all about — the draft.

 Rather than worrying about trades or lineups, you draft your team and let the season play out.
-Your lineup will be set for you each week based on whoever on your roster had the best day.
+Each week, your lineup will be set for you based on whoever on your roster had the best day.
 Roster formats will remain the same, but the players in those slots are fluid.
 Have a player that went off in their NFL game?
 They’re in your starting lineup — no more points left on your bench.

 Quarterback drafting strategy